 Einstein discovered that gravity from massive object cause time to slow down.
 Therefore, while black holes will simply crush anything that enters them, by staying outside of its event horizon you could travel years into the future relative to an observer beyond its gravitational field, while for you just a few days would have elapsed.

 Neutron stars spin very quickly.
 The fastest one found in our galaxy rotates at to 716 times per second, which is approaching 25% the speed of light.
 If a spinning neutron star were to collapse to a black hole the centrifugal effect might very well cause it to form a ring of protons that do not collapse to a singularity.
 This “spinning doughnut” might not stretch you out into an infinitely long piece of spaghetti, but rather cause a rupture in the space-time continuum at the nexus of that doughnut.
 The other end might spontaneously form at another weak point elsewhere in the galaxy.
-There are six readily apparent possibilities.; you are ripped to shreds, you get stuck forever, you end up outside our galaxy, you exit in the future, you exit in the past, you exit in a parallel universe where our laws of physics don’t apply and you would simply cease to exist as your atoms ceased to obey the laws of your universe and started to obey the laws of the other universe.
+There are a number of readily apparent possibilities – you are ripped to shreds; you get stuck forever; you end up outside our galaxy; you exit in the future; or you exit in the past.
+Another possibility is that you exit in a parallel universe.
+If it so happens to be one where our laws of physics don’t apply, then you would simply cease to exist as your atoms will no longer obey the laws of your own universe.

 We can add a whole new dimension to the discussion; seven of them in fact!
 Quantum theory currently requires 10 dimensions, or 11 if you include time, in order to describe itself.
 But where are they?
 You can see lengths, you can see widths, you can see heights; they are perfectly obvious.
 The fourth dimension is duration, or time.
 So where are the seven other dimensions?
 Picture these dimensions as flower petals that haven’t unfurled.
 They’re tightly held at the corners of all the other dimensions.
 If there was another direction you could travel other than up, down, left, right, forward, or back, it would be quantified by one of these dimensions.